 Table of Contents:

 With 7 lakh people losing the battle to Antimicrobial Resistance (AMR) per year and another 10 Million projected to die from it by 2050, AMR alone is killing more people than cancer and road traffic accidents combined.
 Economic projections suggest that by 2050, AMR would decrease Gross Domestic Product (GDP) by 2 – 3.5 % with a fall in livestock by 3 % to 8 % costing USD 100 Trillion to the entire globe.

-India is facing the challenges of combating diseases like Tuberculosis, Cholera, Malaria which are becoming more and more drug-resistant; on the other hand, the emergence of newer multi-drug resistant organisms pose newer diagnostic and therapeutic challenges.
+India is facing the challenges of combating diseases like Tuberculosis, Cholera, and Malaria which are becoming more and more drug-resistant; on the other hand, the emergence of newer multi-drug-resistant organisms poses newer diagnostic and therapeutic challenges.
 Lower awareness about infectious diseases and inaccessibility to healthcare often prevents people from seeking medical help.

 Is Antibiotic Resistance the same as Antimicrobial Resistance?